shiafrahman/velocityboard-Md._Shiafur_Rahman/README.md

 # velocityboard-Md._Shiafur_Rahman
-A mini management system for projects and tasks - iTech Velocity Full-Stack .NET Task.
+A mini management system for projects and tasks

 # VelocityBoard